SudoAnxu/Disease_prediction_app/README.md

 - **Get Predictions**: The app will predict the disease based on the symptoms.
 - **Detailed Explanation**: The app provides a detailed explanation of the predicted disease using an LLM.

+## Working App
+ - Go to `https://diseasepredictionapp-j9prwxvkgbmtmhprrtuzvi.streamlit.app/` and try on your own/

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.